bkornpob/Portfolio/README.md

 # Portfolio
 This repo contains many notebook files demonstrating some coding skills for job applications.
+Please do not hesitate contacting me if you would like to know more.